Sayak-Bhunia/cipher_terminal_0.7/README.md

-# My Terminal Playground 👩‍💻
+# ZNOTRON 👩‍💻

 Welcome to my terminal playground!
-This web-based terminal lets you explore a world of commands and possibilities.
-To get started, follow these steps:
+This web-based terminal eases my day to day workflow with various needs.

 1. **Access the Terminal:**
    - Click on the terminal window below or navigate to [znotron.vercel.app](https://znotron.vercel.app/) 🌐.